William Moore (American football)

-William Moore (born May 18, 1985) is a former American football strong safety who spent his whole career with the Atlanta Falcons of the National Football League (NFL).
-He played college football at University of Missouri.
-He was chosen by the Falcons in the second round of the 2009 NFL Draft.
+William Moore (born May 18, 1985) is an American former professional football player who spent his entire seven-year career as a safety with the Atlanta Falcons of the National Football League (NFL).
+He played college football for the Missouri Tigers.
+He was chosen by the Falcons in the second round of the 2009 NFL draft.

-Early years
+Early life

 While at Hayti High School Moore was a standout wide receiver and cornerback earning all-state honors on both sides of the ball.
 While at Hayti he helped them win three consecutive conference championships from 2001 to 2003.
 He finished his high school career with a school record 74 receptions for 1,768 yards and 34 touchdowns.

 College career

 Moore chose to play college football at the University of Missouri over schools such as Oklahoma, Purdue, Mississippi, Arkansas and Illinois, among others.
 After being redshirted as a freshman in 2004, he played in nine games in 2005, starting two of them, finishing the season with 30 tackles and one interception.
 As a sophomore in 2006 he played in all 13 games, with four starts.
 He finished the season with 51 tackles and an interception.
 As a junior in 2007 Moore recorded 117 tackles and set a school record with eight interceptions, returning one for a touchdown.
 His play earned him All-American and All-Big 12 first-team honors.
 As a senior in 2008, he battled through numerous injuries which cost him to miss two full games and parts of two others.
 Despite the injuries he finished the season with 85 tackles and an interception.

 Moore finished his college career with 284 tackles, 11 interceptions, three sacks, and a school record four interception return touchdowns.